 2.2 the emissions of this non-GSO space station shall remain within the envelope of the notified/recorded characteristics of the associated transmitting FSS earth stations of the GSO FSS network or non-GSO FSS system;

-2.3 (Option 1): this non-GSO space station shall comply with the provisions contained in Annex 2 to this Resolution for protection of terrestrial services in the frequency band 27.5-29.5 GHz;

-(Option 2): this non-GSO space station shall not cause unacceptable interference to terrestrial services in the frequency band 27.5-29.5 GHz, and Annex 2 to this Resolution shall apply;

-(Option 3): this non-GSO space station shall not cause unacceptable interference to the terrestrial services in the frequency band 27.5-29.5 GHz, and Annex 2 to this Resolution shall apply, and in the frequency band 29.5-30 GHz, with respect to the terrestrial service on the territory of administrations listed in footnote No. 5.542, Annex 2 shall also apply;
+2.3 this non-GSO space station shall not cause unacceptable interference to the terrestrial services in the frequency band 27.5-29.5 GHz, and Annex 2 to this Resolution shall apply, and in the frequency band 29.5-30 GHz, with respect to the terrestrial service on the territory of administrations listed in footnote No. 5.542, Annex 2 shall also apply;

+Reasons: the Republic of Korea supports Option 3.

 2.3bis the requirement to not cause unacceptable interference to terrestrial services shall not release the notifying administration of its obligation as contained in resolves 2.3 above;

-2.4 (Option 1): this non-GSO space station shall comply with the provisions contained in Annex 4 to this Resolution;

-(Option 2): this non-GSO shall not cause unacceptable interference to or otherwise impose constraints on the operation or the development of non-GSO FSS systems, and protect non-GSO FSS space stations by complying with the provisions contained in Annex 4 to this Resolution;
+2.4 this non-GSO shall not cause unacceptable interference to or otherwise impose constraints on the operation or the development of non-GSO FSS systems, and protect non-GSO FSS space stations by complying with the provisions contained in Annex 4 to this Resolution;

-2.5 Option 1: the emissions of this non-GSO space station shall not produce a power flux-density at any point in the GSO arc greater than the power flux-density produced by earth stations associated with satellite network/system with which they communicate;

-Option 2: the emissions of this non-GSO space station shall comply with the provisions contained in Annex 5 to this Resolution for protection of GSO space stations;
+Reasons: the Republic of Korea supports Option 2.

-Option 3:shall not produce a power flux-density at any point in the GSO arc greater than the power flux-density produced by earth stations associated with the satellite network/system with which they communicate as determined in Annex 5 to this Resolution;
+2.5 the emissions of this non-GSO space station shall not produce a power flux-density at any point in the GSO arc greater than the power flux-density produced by earth stations associated with the satellite network/system with which they communicate as determined in Annex 5 to this Resolution;

+Reasons: the Republic of Korea supports Option 3.

 3 that for a space station transmitting in the space-to-space direction in the frequency bands 18.1-18.6 GHz and 18.8-20.2 GHz or parts thereof, the following conditions shall apply: